509 – Student Behavior and Discipline

 If the student or his/her representative fails to appear at the hearing, or if the student desires to make no response, the administration shall nevertheless submit evidence in support of the recommendation.

-At the conclusion of the hearing, the Board shall consider all relevant evidence introduced at the hearing and shall make a decision.
+At the conclusion of the hearing, the Board shall meet in executive session to consider all relevant evidence introduced at the hearing and arrive at a decision.
 The Board shall then meet in open session and by roll call vote entered in the minutes, make a decision on the merits.
 The Board may adopt, modify, or deny the administration’s recommendation.
-Written findings of fact and conclusions of law shall be sent to or personally delivered to the parent or guardian or student or his/her representative within five (5) days of the decision.
+Written findings of fact and conclusions of law shall be sent to or personally delivered to the parent or guardian or student or his/her representative within ten (10) days of the decision.

 At the time of suspension or expulsion, the Board may determine whether the student should have access to alternative programs or whether the student should be excluded from all programs of the District.